purton-tech/rust-on-nails/rustonnails.org/content/docs/getting-started/html-templating.md

 template = "docs/page.html"

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+toc = true
+top = false
 +++

-## HTML Templating

 Because Rust supports macros we can create a DSL to handle our templating needs.
 This means we can leverage the Rust we already know to create loops and if statements.